 Officials with the World Health Organization warn there is no safe level of lead in blood.
 Even levels as low as five micrograms per deciliter can cause behavioral difficulties and learning problems in children.

-Lead-poisoned children may have trouble with language processing, memory, attention and impulsivity, Yohannan said.
+Lead-poisoned children may have trouble with language processing, memory, attention and impulsivity, said Dr. Justina Yohannan, a licensed psychologist based in Atlanta.
 Many require special education services in school.

 Now in sixth grade, Pascoe's son has been diagnosed with autism and ADHD.

 The Centers for Disease Control and Prevention last year updated its blood lead reference value to 3.5 micrograms per deciliter from five.
 The reference value represents the 2.5% of children with the most elevated blood lead levels who should be prioritized for investigations and resources.
 It's not a health standard, and CDC leaves it to the state and local authorities to determine at what levels they will take action depending on state laws, local ordinances and the resources they have available.

 The Healthy Homes program in St. Louis County, where Pascoe now lives with her husband, Daniel Pascoe, only follows up with a home inspection if a child's blood lead level exceeds 10 micrograms per deciliter, unless a family makes a request for an assessment below that level.
 The city of St. Louis separated from St. Louis County in the late 19th century and operates as a separate local government.

 Follow-up on lower levels of exposure is focused mostly on educating parents and families about the risks and dangers of lead.